-Have you ever thought of running your own business or working in finance?
+Have you ever thought of running your own business?
+Got a really inventive business idea?
 Then this is the course for you.
-You will learn how to plan, market and run a profit making micro-business.
-You will also learn basic accounting skills such as the ledger, trial balance, profit reports and the balance sheet.
+You will learn how to plan, market and run a profit making microbusiness.
+At the end of the course you will be set up to continue your studies in Business Management and Enterprise in Year 11 and 12.